hariadivicky/nano/README.md

 ### Default Route Handler

-You could register you own default handler, the default handler will called when there is not matching route found.
-If you doesn't set the default handler, nano will register default 404 response as default handler.
+You can register your own default handler.
+The default handler called when there is no matching route.
+If you doesn't set the default handler, nano will register 404 response text as default handler.

 ```go
 app.Default(func(c *nano.Context) {